YoteZip/LinuxCrackingBible/README.md

 # **8. Epilogue**

 We made it to the end!
 This project originally started as a reply to someone, then it became a forum post, then I ran out of forum post space.
 As I type this, the sum total of characters in this guide is ~100k.
 I started this project when my forum post hit 10k characters.
-As I mentioned in the intro, I'm not an expert on any of this, I'm just someone who's putting together the pieces.
+As I mentioned in the intro, I'm not an expert on any of this, I'm just someone who's putting the pieces together.

 I hope you enjoyed this guide and feel more comfortable removing DRM by yourself.